 SECTION 3.9.
 Proceeds of Insurance Policies.
-The Net Proceeds of any insurance policies required by Sections 3.7 or 3.8 of this Facilities Agreement, or any amounts recovered by way of damages, refunds, adjustments, proceeds or otherwise from such insurance policies, and after reimbursement to the Compt or the Corporation of any amounts not to exceed \$100,000 theretofore paid by the County or the Corporation and not previously reimbursed to the County or the Corporation for actions taken by the County or the Corporation to restore damaged portions of the Project Facilities to a condition necessary to secure the Project Facilities and prevent further loss shall be paid into the Project Fund before the Completion Date or, if received thereafter, shall either be deposited as provided in Section 7.2 of this Facilities Agreement or otherwise applied as provided in Section 7.3 of this Facilities Agreement; provided, however, such deposit shall not exceed the amount necessary to fulfill the obligations of the County or the Corporation takes.
+The Net Proceeds of any insurance policies required by Sections 3.7 or 3.8 of this Facilities Agreement, or any amounts recovered by way of damages, refunds, adjustments, proceeds or otherwise from such insurance policies, and after reimbursement to the County or the Corporation of any amounts not to exceed \$100,000 theretofore paid by the County or the Corporation and not previously reimbursed to the County or the Corporation for actions taken by the County or the Corporation to restore damaged portions of the Project Facilities to a condition necessary to secure the Project Facilities and prevent further loss shall be paid into the Project Fund before the Completion Date or, if received thereafter, shall either be deposited as provided in Section 7.2 of this Facilities Agreement or otherwise applied as provided in Section 7.3 of this Facilities Agreement; provided, however, such deposit shall not exceed the amount necessary to fulfill the obligations of the County under this Facilities Agreement as determined by the Trustee.